Rental Affordability

 3. Rental Affordability

-Lack of affordable rental housing can lead to crowding, household stress, and increased risk of eviction and homelessness.
+Lack of affordable rental housing can lead to crowding, household stress, and an increased risk of eviction and homelessness.
 Less affordable rental housing also restricts the ability of renters to save for a down payment on a home, limiting their ability to generate wealth through homeownership.
 This indicator tracks the Riverside-San Bernardino metropolitan area’s median rents, the hourly wage needed to afford median rent, and which growth occupations are able to afford the median rent in the region.

 TREND

-The Riverside-San Bernardino housing wage increased by 8% from 2021 to 2022.[1]
-The hourly wage needed to afford a median-priced one-bedroom apartment increased from $23.06 in 2021 to $25.12 in 2022, equivalent to an annual income growing from $47,960 to $52,240.
-[2] Over the past 10 years, one-, two-, and three-bedroom rents increased 49%, 47%, and 42%, respectively.
+The Riverside-San Bernardino metro area’s housing wage increased by 15% from 2024 to 2025.[1]
+The hourly wage needed to afford a median-priced one-bedroom unit increased from $33.96 in 2024 to $39.19 in 2025.
+This is comparable to an annual income of $70,640 growing to $81,520.[2]
+Over the last decade, the housing wage has more than doubled, from $18.17 in 2016.

-Monthly Median Rents in Riverside-San Bernardino Metro Area, 2013-2022
+Monthly Median Rents in Riverside-San Bernardino Metro Area, 2016-2025

-Source: Analysis of Housing and Urban Development 50th Percentile Rent Estimates (www.huduser.gov/portal/datasets/50per.html#2023) using the methodology of the National Low Income Housing Coalition (http://nlihc.org/oor)
+Source: Analysis of Housing and Urban Development 2025 50th Percentile Rent Estimates (www.huduser.gov/portal/datasets/50per.html#2025) using the methodology of the National Low Income Housing Coalition (http://nlihc.org/oor)

-GEOGRAPHIC DETAIL
+GEOGRAPHIC COMPARISON

 Despite recent increases in regional rents, the Riverside-San Bernardino metro area continues to boast some of the least expensive rental housing in the Southern California region.

-Hourly Wage Needed to Afford Median Rent in San Bernardino and Peer Markets, 2020
+Hourly Wage Needed to Afford Median Rent in San Bernardino and Peer Markets, 2025

-In San Bernardino County, 47% of renting households pay 35% or more of their income on rent.
-This compares to 46% statewide and 42% nationwide.
+In San Bernardino County, 49% of renting households pay 35% or more of their income on rent.
+This compares to 47% statewide and 43% nationwide.

-Source: U.S. Census Bureau, American Community Survey, 1-Year Estimates,2021 (DP04)
+Source: U.S. Census Bureau, American Community Survey, 1-Year Estimates, 2023 (DP04)

 [1] The housing wage is an estimate of the hourly wage a full-time workers must earn to afford a rental home at the Department of Housing and Urban Development’s (HUD) fair market rent without spending more than 30% of their income on housing.